About | Stephen Walton

 My Vue on Photography

 I’m not a photographer who tries a bit of everything.
-I know what I love and I’m sticking to it.
-Portraits and woodlands are my two favourite areas of photography.
-When it comes to post-production I’m all about crafting unique stories through conceptual editing.
+I know what I love, and I’m sticking to it.
+Portraits and landscapes are my two favourite areas of photography.
+When it comes to post-production, I’m all about crafting unique stories through conceptual editing.

-My belief is that photography is an emotional expression.
-While articulating that feeling is important to get right, (that’s all those camera settings in this analogy), it’s the storytelling that’s pivotal.
+I believe that photography is an emotional expression.
+While articulating that feeling is important to get right (that’s all those camera settings in this analogy), it’s the storytelling that’s pivotal.

 Photography, like life, is just your point of (vue)”